WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 .\DriverUpdater.exe -d .\definitions\Desktop\ARM64\Internal\your_device_codename.txt -r . -p W:\

-repo are currently not properly signed, thus require you to enable driver test signing mode.
+All drivers for supported Renegade Project devices are currently not properly signed, thus they require you to enable driver test signing mode before proceeding next with the installation process.

 Execute following commands in the already opened powershell window: